 - they are included in current reading lists;

 - hold value or significance to our local communities, including Aboriginal and Torres Strait Islander people.

-Regular deselection activities may be complemented by large scale projects to meet the evolving needs of UniSC’s student community and contribute to the Strategic Goals, Engagement and Infrastructure, as outlined in USC Strategic Plan 2021-2024.
+Regular deselection activities may be complemented by large scale projects to meet the evolving needs of UniSC’s student community and contribute to the Strategic Goals, Engagement and Infrastructure, as outlined in UniSC Strategic Plan 2021-2024.